mpv-enjoyer/imgui_journal/README.md

 - gray out every STATUS_NOT_AWAITED
 - removed students from groups should not be actually removed (because their attendance dissappears)
 - Restrict all edits for future days (including workouts)
-- Fix adding workouts for current day
-- Edit mode: remove student and change attendance for student
 - Remove lesson_ignore_ids -> store this data in the lesson itself.
 - Fix table sizing
 - All_Groups edit.